telerik/fiddler-jam-docs/fj-extension/predefined-link.md

 1. Let's now preview the recorded log&mdash;click the **Preview** button.
 The captured session loads as a local preview in a new browser tab.
 This preview can't be shared.

+    >tip The local preview page gives you an insight into some of the functionalities that the Fiddler Jam portal can offer.
+[Learn more on how to work with the preview log, how to use the inspectors, and more about the logs functionalities here...]({%slug fj-portal-logs%})

 1. After reviewing the record, go back to the extension.

 1. Click **Submit Logs** to immediately share the recorded logs with the Fiddler Jam Portal user that created the predefined link.